 Where will the prediction be made visible and how?

 The outcome of the algorithms prediction will be used in statistics variable as the prediction for that specific variable.
-If you would have a driver that is sales, when you have uploaded 24-36 months of historical data so that the algorithm has many seasonalities to work with it will produce this as a row in the table view in statistics or a line in the graph view.
+If you would have input data such as sales, when you have uploaded 24-36 months of historical data so that the algorithm has many seasonalities to work with it will produce this as a row in the table view in statistics or a line in the graph view.

 Read more about forecast in statistics here.

 If you already have Neo Forecast up and running today please contact support and they will help you with the behind the scenes activation of the algorithms.
 After that is done you will only have to follow the instructions that follow.